lorenzosinisi/sanskrit/README.md

 ## DSL Statements

 ### `:isa`
 The `:isa` statement defines the type of an entity.
 It associates a given `$name` with the type "Person".
-For example, `Lorenzo` is associated with the type "Person".
+For example, `Person` is associated with the type "Person".

 ### `:wme`
 The `:wme` statement defines a property of an entity.
-It specifies that the entity mentioned in the first argument (e.g., `Lorenzo`) has a certain attribute with a specific value.
-For example, `Lorenzo` has a surname "sinisi", an age of 28, and is from Germany.
+It specifies that the entity mentioned in the first argument (e.g., `Person`) has a certain attribute with a specific value.
+For example, `Person` has a surname "sinisi", an age of 28, and is from Germany.

 ### `:has_attribute`
 The `:has_attribute` statement checks if a given entity has a certain attribute with a specific value.
 It compares the attribute value of an entity to the provided value using the specified comparison operator.
-For example, it checks if `Lorenzo` has a language attribute equal to "italian" and if `Germany` has a language attribute equal to "german".
+For example, it checks if `Person` has a language attribute equal to "italian" and if `Germany` has a language attribute equal to "german".

 ### `:fun`
 The `:fun` statement defines a function.
 It assigns the result of a function call to a variable.
 In this case, it assigns the result of the function `surname_of($sinisi)` to the variable `$surname`.
 The function `surname_of` takes the argument `$sinisi`.